saucelabs/saucectl-xcuitest-example/README.md

 The steps below illustrate one of the quickest ways to get set up.
 If you'd like a more in-depth guide, please check out our [documentation](https://docs.saucelabs.com/testrunner-toolkit/installation).

+_If you're using VS Code, you can use [Runme](https://marketplace.visualstudio.com/items?itemName=stateful.runme) to run the following commands directly from VS Code._

 ### Install `saucectl`

 ```shell